WES Students Are Responsible, Respectful, and Safe!

 Our Current Learning Goals:

-Reading: Students will understand how to answer questions completely and thoroughly.
+Reading: Students will understand how to answer questions completely and thoroughly as well as apply new vocabulary to their daily work.